-Prices are paid in the restaurant.
+Prices are paid in the forecourt shop.

 The fees are strictly enforced by CP Plus.

-Trivia & History
+Trivia and History

 This is a large service area set into the hill by the A38 bypass of Saltash, built by Granada in the 1980s.
-Like Warminster, the bypass is partially single carriageway and the services have never really warranted the large grounds they occupy.
-Moto still own and operate the petrol station and lease out the motel.
-The Travelodge reception area was moved into the main services in 2001, following several extensions to the motel.
+Like Warminster, the bypass is partially single carriageway and the services have never really warranted the large grounds they occupy; its construction was more about achieving maximum network coverage quickly.

 Car boot sales used to be held here regularly.
 A farm used to be accessed through the services.

 Granada wanted to erect a large Celtic Cross at the back of the services, with a sign on the A38 inviting traffic to stop and visit it.
 They were told they could have the cross (without the sign) for two years only, as the Highways Agency wanted the land for a road improvement.
 Neither the cross nor the road improvement ever happened.

 There is a children's nursery which shares the same site.
 This was originally a tourist information building, which was fenced off in 2001.
 There had been plans to turn it into a drive thru Burger King since 1995, and in 1999 there was a plan to replace it with a larger restaurant.